JustinDPerkins/Workload-Security-C1/ssm/aws-orgs/readme.md

-# AWS Organizations Tredn Micro SSM Automation
+# AWS Organizations Trend Cloud One Workload Security SSM Automation
 ---

 AWS Systems Manager Distributor is a feature integrated with AWS Systems Manager that you can use to securely store and distribute software packages in your accounts.